-IATA New Distribution Capability (NDC) is an XML-based data transmission standard that modernizes the way travel suppliers, sellers and buyers communicate with each other to conduct business.
+IATA NDC refers to New Distribution Capability, an initiative championed by The International Air Transport Association.
+NDC in travel is an XML-based data transmission standard that modernizes the way travel suppliers, sellers and buyers communicate with each other to conduct business.
 This standard supports the distribution of dynamic and personalized offers, which may include base fares, ancillary content, photos and other types of rich media, through indirect distribution channels, such as the Sabre marketplace.
 As a result, third-party sellers gain access to innovative content bundles that historically have only been accessible through airlines’ direct sales channels, such as their websites.
 Airlines are eager to expand their distribution reach consistently across channels.
 NDC supports these objectives.
 That’s the way the industry talks about it – but what does this language actually mean?
 Essentially, it means that as an ecosystem, we have the opportunity to better retail airline products and services so that we all have an enhanced experience–just like we do in our private consumer lives.

 Why does NDC get so much attention?

 Marketplace dynamics fuel the need for new retailing and distribution capabilities, such as:

 Assuming that business travel will be under greater scrutiny in the coming years, corporate travel buyers will be eager to demonstrate how their travel programs maximize value in helping their organizations achieve their objectives.

 Business travelers’ expectations are changing, driven by consumer experiences in other industries, as well as by COVID-19.
 They are hungry for more tailored information about health, safety and travel policies.
 They want reassurance that their employers and TMCs are available to offer 24×7 support as plans change.